Semantic content optimization with entities

 First, be aware that we don’t know for sure how much weight Google gives entities as a quality signal for content.
 The algorithm updates we saw in 2018 and 2019 seem to be strongly connected to an improved understanding of language for Google, as described by AJ Kohn in the article I linked above.

 Second, content is by far not the only quality signal (think: ranking factor) out there.
 Google uses hundreds of factors to rank results.
 So, it’s not like you “fix your entities and rank #1”.

 Third, this approach helps discover topics you’re not covering or should write about.
 It’s easy to get lost in words when looking at entities but what you’re really trying to get at is what greater topics and sub-topics you should be covering in your content.

-said written, the thought process is that good-ranking content must cover more (relevant) entities than content that doesn’t rank well.
-Thus, if we can reverse engineer what entities the best ranking content covers, we can improve our own.
+That being said written, the thought process is that good-ranking content must cover more (relevant) entities than content that doesn’t rank well.
+Thus, if we can reverse engineer what entities the best-ranking content covers, we can improve our own.

 How to check content for entities

 To assess entities of a page, we can use Google’s Natural Language Processing API, either through the API or by simply copying/pasting content into the demo feature on the landing page.

 The report you get back contains a couple of metrics but the one you should be paying attention to the most is “Salience”, which measures the relevance of an entity in its context.
 In plain words, Salience says how important the entity is within the text you analyze.
 So, focus on entities with higher salience within content that ranks well to inform your content creation and optimization.

 I ran an example for the query “agile project management”, which has 57K global monthly searches, according to AHREFs.
 I compared four URLs:

 - https://www.atlassian.com/agile/project-management - 331 entities (Rank #5)